General Waste (Red Lid)

 There are many ways you can avoid creating waste and contributing to landfill, including:

-Come along to one of our waste-related workshops or bus tours to find out more about reducing waste.
+Come along to one of our waste-related workshops to find out more about reducing waste.
 Check our Diary Dates page for schedules or visit Live Well in Willoughby.